 The spectral shaping problem was defined by the objectives and constraints.
 For this research, the objectives for ETA were the TN+PFNS and the ultimate generation of spectrally accurate fission products.
 The problem constraints were based on the NIF source term and mechanical envelope.
-The input objectives and constraints were utilized in Coeus to produce a nearly-globally optimum solution for an ETA [5].
-The constraints for the problem were governed by the NIF source which is modeled as the polar direct drive exploding pusher (PDXP), stay-out angle defined by the incident lasers to drive the fusion, and the constraints of the NIF Target and Diagnostic Manipulator (TANDM).
+The input objectives and constraints were utilized in Coeus to produce a nearly globally optimum solution for an ETA [5].
+The constraints for the problem were governed by the NIF source, which is modeled as the polar direct drive exploding pusher (PDXP), stay-out angle defined by the incident lasers to drive the fusion, and the constraints of the NIF Target and Diagnostic Manipulator (TANDM).
 The work performed previously completed a baseline design for the original ETA that will be used for analysis of the expected experimental performance.

 The point design was modeled with MCNP5, MCNP6, and SCALE version 6.2 to perform neutron radiation transport.
 MCNP was used for the continuous energy solution, while SCALE was used for group-wise nuclear data covariance analysis.
-Ad- ditional post-processing incorporated nuclear data uncertainty associated with the activation cross-sections.
+Ad- ditional post-processing incorporated nuclear data uncertainty associated with the activation cross sections.
 MCNP versions 5 and 6 were both used depending on com-

 patibility with surface source read (SSR) files generated by LLNL for a full NIF model simulation to account for “room return” and scattering off ancillary equipment.
 Uti- lizing two different radiation transport models also increased the degree of confidence in the results.
 The radiation transport simulations provided results for the reaction rates for foil activation, neutron energy spectra, and temporal aspect of the neutron flux.

 The General Description of Fission Observables (GEF) code was utilized for developing the expected fission product yields.
-GEF is a Monte Carlo and theory based approach that incorporates experimental data to determine fission observables, such as fission product yields [34].
+GEF is a Monte Carlo- and theory-based approach that incorporates experimental data to determine fission observables, such as fission product yields [34].
 Empirical methods for determining fission product distributions also exist.
-A formulation of this fit by S. Nagy was also used and is beneficial for comparison to GEF in addtion to providing unique isotope yields [35].
-These empirical methods often include simplifications, such as ignoring neutron multiplicity, to create a simpler equation and more direct tie to existing databoth a benefit and limitation of this approach.
+A formulation of this fit by S. Nagy was also used and is beneficial for comparison to GEF in addition to providing unique isotope yields [35].
+These empirical methods often include simplifications, such as ignoring neutron multiplicity, to create a simpler equation and more direct tie to existing data—both a benefit and limitation of this approach.

 A foil pack designed to be placed in the ETA experimental cavity was created to to successfully unfold the incident neutron spectra from the activation foils.
 The activation foils were selected with many important factors including the confidence in the nuclear data and energy range covered.
 The modeled foil activities were used with the underlying nuclear data to unfold the neutron spectrum using Pacific Northwest National Laboratory (PNNL) STAYSL.
 STAYSL relies on least- squares spectral adjustment based on the chi-squared of the measured activities to determine the incident neutron flux [36].